istio/istio.io/content/en/blog/2024/l7-policy-with-opa/index.md

 #### Adding headers to response

-Running the same request but showing only the header, you will find the response header added during the Authz check "x-add-custom-response-header: added":
+Running the same request but showing only the header, you will find the response header added during the Authz check `x-add-custom-response-header: added`:

 {{< text bash >}}
 $ kubectl exec -n my-app curly -c curly  -- curl -s -I httpbin/get -H "x-force-authorized: true"